 In this series, we examine several companies in a single industry to determine their ROIC.
-Let's take a look at Frontier Communications
+Let's look at Frontier Communications

 ROIC = net operating profit after taxes / Invested capital